If you suffered serious injuries caused by a defective product in Alabama, you may have the legal right to recover compensation for your damages.

 You don’t have to fight this battle alone.

 When you trust us to assist you, your lawyer will work directly with you.
 In fact, we don’t even use case managers.

-This allows our attorneys to provide the dedicated focus your case deserves.
+This allows our defective product attorneys to provide the dedicated focus your case deserves.
 We handle every aspect of your case, leaving you free to focus on your recovery.

 Don’t risk your future by trying to navigate this complex area of the law on your own.